houby-studio/small-business-fridge/README.md

 - yay
   - visual-studio-code-bin

-### Setup development environment
+### Setup development environment on Linux

 - Clone repo `git clone https://github.com/houby-studio/small-business-fridge.git`
 - Change into a directory and launch VSCode `cd small-business-fridge && code .`
 - For VSCode extensions we recommend at least Prettier (Native formatter does not like handlebars)
 - Install dependencies `npm install`
-- Prepare other containers for dev `cp dev.example.docker-compose.yaml docker-compose.dev.yaml`
+- Prepare other containers for dev `cp example.compose-dev.yaml compose-dev.yaml`
   - If you want to run main app in container as well, there is commented out section, which may be used with some tweaks
-- Prepare dotenv variables `cp dev.example.env .env` and at least change following variables with your AAD registered App:
+- Prepare dotenv variables `cp example-dev.env .env` and at least change following variables with your AAD registered App:
   - CREDS_IDENTITY_METADATA
   - CREDS_CLIENT_ID
   - CREDS_CLIENT_SECRET
 - Allow node to bind to port 443 `sudo setcap 'cap_net_bind_service=+ep' $(readlink -f $(which node))`
-- Start docker containers `docker compose --file docker-compose.dev.yaml up -d`
+- Start docker containers `docker compose --file compose-dev.yaml up -d`
 - Hit F5 to start debugging
 - Navigate to <https://localhost/> and login with your AAD account - since you have **NODE_ENV=development**, all new users will be admins and suppliers by default
 - Add new products, deliveries, start buying, invoicing etc.